Featuring – Wildlife Photo Slideshow, Wildlife T-Shirt Contest and Student-Professional Mixer Game

 Submit your photos and enter to win a $200 REI Gift Card!
 A slideshow will be displayed at the Welcome Reception.
 The content is up to you!
 Send in your photos of wildlife, coworkers, TWS workshops, study animals, unexpected situations, beautiful locations, etc. Help us celebrate wildlife and the wildlife profession!
 Please send photos in jpg format to email@example.com by January 25th.
 Each person who submits a photo(s) for the Tuesday night wildlife gallery will be entered in a drawing for a $200 REI Gift Card!
 The drawing will be held on Tuesday evening at the Welcome Reception.
 Need not be present to win.

 Enjoy a relaxing evening reconnecting with your colleagues and friends while making new acquaintances over a good meal at the annual meeting members banquet.
 During the banquet, we will celebrate and recognize individuals, groups, and chapters for their achievements and accomplishments with our Western Section Awards.
 If you haven’t previously attended a Western Section banquet, now’s the perfect time to start a new tradition.
-This year – since we’re meeting in the forest, we encourage everyone to keep it casual with cozy, outdoor-casual clothing.
+This year – since we’re meeting in the forest, we encourage everyone to keep it casual with cozy, casual clothing.
+Think fleece over suits!

 - Wednesday, February 6